sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - open standards are platform independent, vendor neutral and usable for multiple implementations;
 - specifications and supporting material are freely available with limited restrictions; and
 - they are supported by the community and demonstrate independence or approved through due process by rough consensus among participants.

+More information, benefits and risks of open standards and OSS are available in the [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html), written by the Treasury Board of Canada Secretariat.
+These benefits include:

+- Avoiding Lock-in
+- Support for the Local Economy and Communities
+- Cost
+- Security - Reliance on Hardening, Not Obfuscation
+- Productivity Gains and Collaboration to Lower Development Costs
+- IT Talent and Job Satisfaction
+- Reduction in liability
+- Long-Term Feasibility
+- Public Benefits - Open Government
+- Economic Impact
+- Increase Use of Canadian Resources

 ### What this strategy seeks to accomplish